Guide

 • Do you provide a level of clinical expertise and/or service that your patients cannot get elsewhere?

 You should also consider your community demographics and how other cash-based businesses and healthcare services—such as massage therapy, chiropractic, acupuncture, and fitness businesses—are performing.
-This can be a great indicator for your own success and can help you identify gaps in services that you can fill.
-Teen sports rehab, chronic disease management, complex orthopedic condition management, hand therapy and splinting, women’s health, and cancer rehabilitation and management are all great options—but those are only a small handful of niche services you could provide.
-(See “Choosing Your Speciality” below for more on this topic.)
+This can be a great indicator of your own potential success and can help you identify gaps in services that you can fill.
+The APTA lists teen sports rehab, chronic disease management, complex orthopedic condition management, hand therapy and splinting, women’s health, and cancer rehabilitation and management are all great options—but those are only a small handful of niche services you could provide.
+(See "Choosing Your Speciality" below for more on this topic.)

 If you’re ready to transition out of network, it’s time to start thinking about setting fees, collecting payment, and discontinuing insurance contracts.
 If you’re not ready to go all the way out of network, you could consider providing cash-based supplemental services—like medically-oriented gym memberships, pilates or yoga classes, nutritional supplements, or durable exercise supplies—to generate additional income.
 Think of this as an opportunity to stick your toe in the cash-based services waters.